xsalahdinX/vois.project/README.md

 ![alt text](https://github.com/xsalahdinX/vois.project/blob/main/pics/repo1.jpg)

 AWS CodeCommit is a secure, highly scalable, managed source control service that hosts private Git repositories.
-It makes it easy for teams to securely collaborate on code with contributions encrypted in transit and at rest.
-I USED CODECOMMIT AS SORCE CODE REOSITORY FOR ALL my projrct phases  the app deploy and build and sonartest.
+It makes it easy for teams to securely collaborate on code with contributions encrypted in transit and at rest.I USED CODECOMMIT AS SORCE CODE REOSITORY FOR ALL my projrct phases  the app deploy and build and sonartest.  it contain all file such as the APP file , dockerfiles and buildspec.yml